aregsar/aregsarblog/blog/2020/working-with-docker/index.md

 docker run --rm -it --name zubuntu ubuntu:20.10
 ```

+## Running containers in the background

-The final option I will show is the -d option.
-This option can be used instead of the -it option to run the container in detached mode.
+The -d option can be used instead of the -it option to run the container in detached mode.

 By default running the container without the -d option, runs the container in the foreground, so control will not return to the terminal if the container continues to run.

-Using this option does not make sense in the context of the ubuntu container as will be shown in the next section.
+> Note this does not mean that the command/process within the container runs in the background.
+It only means the container itself running on the host machine will run in the background.
+In practice the main process that runs within the container needs to run in the foreground so that the container does not exit automatically.
+This is why using this option does not make sense in the context of the ubuntu container, as will be shown in the next section.

-However this is the right option when using a web server image that will continue running after we run the container.
-This way the control will return to the terminal while the container continues running.
+This is the right option when using a web server image that needs to continue running after we run the container.
+This way the control will return to the terminal on the host, while the container continues running in the background.

 Here is an example of running the nginx server using the -d option: